jhmcstanton/jhmcstanton.github.io/posts/brews/2019-03-15-simple-california-common.markdown

 Notice that this includes nothing about PH maintenance.
 That's because I didn't do any.
 All of the minerals came from the few cups of tap water I used to adjust the temperature since I use Reverse Osmosis water when brewing.
-I've used RO water since I started brewing at home since my tap water has a strong chlorine smell.
+I've used RO water since I started brewing at home because my tap water has a strong chlorine smell.
 This was fine with extract since PH maintenance isn't a thing when you're only boiling wort.
 In fact, until this screw up I haven't looked much at mash PH adjustments before.